 - Pick fewer zones and do them better.

-- The hotel district matters enormously.
+- The hotel district matters enormously in Berlin.

 - Berlin rewards curation, not conquest.